SpongeBobSun/ReactNative-TL-DR/launching.md

 }
 ```

+As we mentioned before, ReactNative allow us to use different "JSBridges" for different "RCTRootViews".
 So the actual loading part is handled to `RCTJavaScriptLoader`.

 _RCTJavaScriptLoader.mm_